 Each one requires specialised skills that banks can’t simply buy on the open market forever, which is why building your own pathway to future talent needs is so important.

-The Skills Banks Need For 2026 And Beyond
+The Skills Banks and Large Fintechs Need

-As 2025 draws to an end, the list of required skills feels broader than it did just a few years ago.
+The list of required skills feels broader than it did just a few years ago.

 Some organisations have begun focusing on transferable skills instead of rigid job descriptions.